scionproto/scion/doc/dev/design/private-ISDs.rst

 Beaconing
 ---------
-The P-CORE performs beaconing just like a normal core AS.
+The core ASes perform beaconing just like in a normal ISD.
-PCBs from an P-CORE are signed/extend with the TRC of the originating P-CORE.

 Path Service
 ------------